-In doing so, it will help to deliver the Welsh Government's ambition for a more prosperous, green and equal Wales.
+In doing so, it will help to deliver our ambition for a more prosperous, green and equal Wales.
 Funding will encourage the use of new and emerging technology, provide opportunities to create a diversified income stream for existing Welsh farm businesses, establish new rural enterprises and create employment opportunities.